 I had a choice at that point when I was outlining the book.
 I could let the story play out— start it when Aurora was almost sixteen, and put Miriam in the place of Prince Charming to find some means of waking her sister once the curse had taken effect.
 Or I could twist the trope, and eliminate the Evil Fairy Queen right at the start, at the moment when she tries to cast the curse.
 I chose the second, because I wanted the spotlight to be unambiguously on the not-a-princess as the heroine of this tale.

 Of course, that doesn’t mean I won’t do the first at some point, either.
 I still have a long way to go before I catch up with the number of books Isaac Asimov wrote in his lifetime.

 From beloved fantasy author Mercedes Lackey comes a fresh and feminist reinterpretation of Sleeping Beauty.Miriam may be the daughter of Queen Alethia of Tirendell, but she's not a princess.
-She's the child of Alethia and her previous husband, the King's Champion, who died fighting for the king, and she has no ambitions to rule.
+She's the child of Alethia and her previous husband, the King's Champion, who died fighting for the king, and she has no desire to rule.
 When her new baby sister Aurora, heir to the throne, is born, she's ecstatic.
 She adores the baby, who seems perfect in every way.
 But on the day of Aurora's christening, an uninvited Dark Fae arrives, prepared to curse her, and Miriam discovers she possesses impossible power.